 Negative payment information (ex.
 Collections and late payments) will remain on the credit report for seven years.
 Other specific public record information, such as Chapter 7 bankruptcies and unpaid tax liens will remain on the report for up to 10 years.

 The impact of negative information tends to become less and less as the years go on.
 Serious delinquencies such as charge-offs or collections are harder to recover from compared to one or two missed payments.
-However, you can begin the process of improving your credit history as soon as possible and as quickly as possible through several ways.
+However, you can begin the process of improving your credit history as soon as possible and as quickly as possible in several ways.

 The Bottom Line

-Obtaining and maintaining a good credit is a lot like taking care of your car.
-You have to check and maintain it with a consistent regularity.
+Obtaining and maintaining good credit is a lot like taking care of your car.
+You have to check and maintain it with consistent regularity.
 You must monitor your credit record.
 If you want a free annual report, click here.
 Federal law entitles you to receive a free report from each of the three major agencies once a year so, use it.